eilbecklab/phenotipsbot/README.md

 Returns a list of the possible property names that a patient object can have.

 #### list_relatives(patient_id)
-Returns a list of the numbers of the relatives attached to the patient page.
+Returns a list of the numbers of the relative relationship objects attached to the patient page.

 #### list_studies()
 Returns a list of the custom study forms defined on the server.

 #### set(patient_id, patient_obj)
 Updates the properties of the patient from the values in the patient object.
-Only properties that exist in both the patient object and on the server are updated.
+Only properties that exist in both `patient_obj` and `PhenoTips.PatientClass` on the server are updated.

 #### set_collaborator(patient_id, collaborator_num, collaborator_obj)
-Sets the collaborator's name and level of access. 'xwiki:XWiki.' is automatically added to the collaborator's username.
+Updates the properties of a collaborator object.
+Only properties that exist in both collaborator_obj and `PhenoTips.CollaboratorClass` on the server are updated. 'xwiki:XWiki.' is automatically prepended to the `collaborator` property, which contains the collaborator's username.

 #### set_file(patient_id, filename, contents)
 Uploads and attaches a binary file to a patient.
 See also